Protein vs. moisture: which one does curly hair need?

 What happens if your hair has too much protein?

-If you think your hair has too much protein, try cutting back on or removing any products that contain protein (this is where learning to properly read labels comes in handy) and add in extra moisture-boosting products.
+If you think your hair has too much protein, try cutting back on or removing any products that contain protein and add in extra moisture-boosting products.
 If after a few weeks your hair feels softer and looks healthier, then you’ve probably just recovered from protein overload.
 You could also try using a clarifying shampoo to clear away any protein product buildup.

 How can you add protein to your hair routine?